 Nowadays, if I could be described in only one word, it would be disciplined.
 I view one form of discipline as honoring the commitments we make to ourselves.
 After all, shouldn’t we value the relationship with ourselves as much as those we share with our closest friends?
 I’m not going to lie and say that at times my friendships haven’t taken a backseat as a result.
 I sometimes questioned myself when I’d stay in weekend after weekend so I could go to bed early in order to wake up the next day and get a training run in (I ALWAYS questioned my sanity when that was 4 a.m. on a Saturday).
 One thing I’m certain of is that by continually honoring this commitment I’d made to my goals, somewhere along the road running became a source of comfort, my time to reflect and unwind, a birthplace of strength and mental toughness where I could escape to when life felt difficult.
 When I finally let it, running showed me that my mind and body are capable of so much more than I give them credit for on the average day.
 Most importantly, running allows me the time for myself in a busy world that is constantly telling us we aren’t enough and begging us to turn our attention elsewhere.

 When I started getting messages from friends who wanted to try running but didn’t know where to begin, I reflected and realized that there really isn’t much magic to it.
-Whether you run several miles a year or several hundred, you are a runner.
+Whether you run several miles a year or several thousand, you are a runner.
 It’s sticking to that personal commitment that makes all the difference.

 Be patient with yourself and your body.
 Weather, hydration level, what you ate (or didn’t) the night before or morning of, amount of sleep you’ve gotten, stress level, can all impact a run.
 At the end of the day, running shouldn’t feel like a burden.
 There are days my pace is an entire 2 minutes slower than another.
 There are days I could run for miles and days I want to quit, just like I did all those years ago on the treadmill.
 Just know that each run you go on, each time you honor the commitment you’ve made to yourself, you are improving the person you were yesterday.
 Remember to celebrate your accomplishments no matter how small they may seem.
 Running has given me strength, pushing my body places my mind told me were impossible for it to go and reminds me to keep score of my successes not just the failures.